shaman-apprentice/old-donkey/Product Design (UX UI) Course/02 UX Research and design.md

 Getting feedback is also aligning with team and stakeholder #TeamSpirit #ExpectationManagement and putting your work (partially) to a peace of reality, early #NoIvoryTower

-> Nothing is more effective than walking over to a colleague, showing some work, discussing, sketching, exchanging ideas, understanding facial expressions and body language, and reaching a resolution on a thorny topic.
-(Jeff Gothelf)

 ## Competitive SWOT Analysis

 Analyse your product / company and your direct competitors (e.g. TikTok and Instagram) and indirect competitors (e.g. TikTok and LinkedIn).